17 Siemens Competition Regional Finalists Mentored at Stony Brook

 The seven out-of-state regional finalists mentored at Stony Brook include: Sidharth Bommakanti (CA); Daniel Chae (VA); Kunai Singh (NJ); Kevin Qian (MN); Alan Tan (CA), Arvind Sridhar (CA), and Ziheng Wang (NH).

-More than half of the 51 students mentored at Stony Brook participated in the Garcia Program, which is directed by Mariam Rafailovich, PhD, a Professor in the Department of Material Sciences & Engineering in the School of Engineering and Applied Sciences.
+Thirty-one of the 51 students mentored at Stony Brook participated in the Garcia Program, which is directed by Miriam Rafailovich, PhD, a Professor in the Department of Material Sciences & Engineering in the School of Engineering and Applied Sciences.